There are six types of simple machines:

 What is a simple machine?

-A simple machine is a device that has a mechanism that can be used as a building block for more complicated machine.
+is a device that has a mechanism that can be used as a building block for more complicated machine.

 A pulley is a wheel on an axle that is designed to support movement of a cable or belt along its circumference. – Oxford English Dictionary